 Yirrkala is on the east coast of the Gove peninsula in north-east Arnhem Land, 18 km south of Nhulunbuy.
 Many people live intermittently between Yirrkala and surrounding homelands.

-The increasing size and ageing population of Yirrkala will increase the need for housing, employment opportunities, aged care and health services.
+The increasing size and ageing population of Yirrkala will amplify the need for housing, employment opportunities, aged care and health services.

 Yolngu Matha is the main language in Yirrkala, but there are different dialects.
 Yolngu (Aboriginal person) is the name of a group of intermarrying clans who live in the three main townships of Milingimbi, Yirrkala and Galiwin’ku and their surrounding homelands, and whose members speak a dialect of one of a number of closely related languages.